ltl-uva/mowgli/README.md

 ```

 ## Getting started
+Configuration is done through `yaml` files.
+See [configuration folder](https://github.com/ltl-uva/mowgli/tree/main/configs) for a list of all options.

 ### How to train a model (`mowgli train`)
 * Before training, data needs to be pre-processed (e.g. using Moses) and a vocabulary needs to be created.
 See `scripts/build_vocab.py` for details on vocabulary creation.
 * Training is done by pointing to a `yaml` file: `python -m mowgli train configs/${YOUR_CONFIG}.yaml`